How Do Parenting Styles Affect Academic Success?2023-09-30 11:56

 Authoritarian parenting prepares a recipe for disaster when it comes to academic support.
 The child is never encouraged and the results is a fragile, timid child who is incapable of making a decision.
 Most kids suffer from self-esteem issues and soon become resilient to everything their parents say.
 The children could also be living in constant fear of punishment and start to lie about their grades.
 They also build a wall of rage and become emotionless.

 2. Authoritative Parenting

-Authoritative parenting is also known as modern parenting.
-This parenting style follows an “I am your parent first and your friend later!” approach.
-The parents establish rules for their children.
-However, this parent reasons and understands their child and considers the child’s opinions.
+The authoritative parenting style follows the parent and friend approach.
+These parents establish rules for their children but the difference is that they also understand their child’s opinions and needs.
 They care about their child’s emotions and focus on his behavioural growth.

 This parenting style also develops a friendly relationship between the parents and the child.
 The result is a child who is confident about expressing how they feel and are most likely to be academically successful.
 The children are also well-disciplined and understand what education can do to their lives.
 The values imbibed by the parents bring out a laser-focused and valuable citizen in society who live an emotionally balanced life in the future.

 The parents get too friendly with the kids and do not enforce any rules.
 They are easy-going and candid with their kids.
 They fulfill the whims and wishes of their kids and do not make any effort to teach their kids about discipline and obedience.